Heliumky/nonuniform_B_2DEG_simulator/README.md

 ~~~

 Figures are below **figures/dynamics/** and **figures/statics/**.
 Trajectories,
-density data, and current data are below **data/dynamics/**.
+density data, and current data are below **data/dynamics/**; saved spectra,
+wavefunctions, and potentials are below **data/statics/**.
 A missing input
 file stops the next stage with an instruction; it never silently recomputes an
 earlier stage.